A-Yarrow/NEBbaschanger/README.md

 # NEBbaschanger
-Automate retriveal of primer sequenes from NEB website by NEB, they were not interested in giving me this information (big surprise).
+Automate retriveal of primer sequences from NEB website by NEB, they were not interested in giving me this information (big surprise).
 And researchers tend to want to stick to what works, thus the implementation of Selenium on a Java driven website.